completementgaga/hwtools/README.md

 this transcription using the arrows around it.
 The arrows on the left modify the starting point of the extract, the arrows on the right modify its end.

-When this done, close the window to pass to a new word.
+When this is done, close the window to pass to a new word.

 If, due to any human or robot failure, you believe you cannot arrange to cut correctly the word or to align it with its transcription, you can skip